WonderPlay: Dynamic 3D Scene Generation from a Single Image and Actions: Experiments

 \section{Experiments}

 \myparagraph{Implementation details.} For physics simulation, we adopt the Genesis~\cite{Genesis} framework, which unifies several different physics solvers.
 For all scenes, we run physical simulation for $960$ steps and render one frame for each $20$ steps.
-When conditioning the video generator with simulated dynamics, we use the standard resolution and time values: $H=480$, $W=720$, with $T=48$ frames~(in total $49$ frames output).
-For sampling, we use a DDIM~\cite{song2020denoising} scheduler and iterate $S=25$ steps on the warped noise for the final video output.
-We empirically set degradation factor $\gamma = 0.4$ and apply appearance signal at $s_1=21, s_2=18$ diffusion steps , as this combination usually provides the optimal results.
-We include additional implementation details in Appendix~\ref{supp:params}.
+We include additional implementation details in Appendix~\ref{supp:impl}.

 \myparagraph{Baselines.} We compare against two types of baselines for action-conditioned 3d dynamic scene generation: physics-based and conditional video generation methods.
 For physics-based methods, we compare with PhysGen~\cite{liu2024physgen} and PhysGaussian~\cite{xie2024physgaussian}.
 PhysGen decomposes an image into 2D rigid bodies and run rigid simulation given certain action.
 PhysGaussian models the 3D scene as elastic objects with the MPM~\cite{jiang2016material} framework.
 Since PhysGen only requires a single image as the input, we directly follow their preprocessing for image decomposition.
 PhysGaussian requires multiview images to reconstruct the underlying scene first, so we provide as input our reconstructed 3D scene and then run simulation with given actions.
 For conditional video generation methods, we compare against two methods: CogVideoX-I2V~\cite{yang2024cogvideox} with text prompts and Tora~\cite{zhang2024tora} with drag-based conditioning.
 For Tora, we use the trajectories from our simulation as the drag input.